Skip to main content

 Technical Analysis

 NATS-Server is a high-performance messaging server used in cloud and edge native environments.
 It supports WebSocket connections where message compression is negotiated before authentication.
-In affected versions prior to 2.11.12 and between 2.12.0-RC.1 and 2.12.3, the server bounded the memory size of a NATS message but failed to independently limit the memory consumed by the decompression stream during message construction.
-An attacker can exploit this by sending a specially crafted compressed message (a compression bomb) that decompresses to a very large size, causing excessive memory allocation.
-This can overwhelm the server's resources, often triggering the operating system to terminate the nats-server process, resulting in denial of service.
-Since compression negotiation happens before authentication, attackers do not need valid credentials to exploit this vulnerability.
-The fix introduced in versions 2.11.12 and 2.12.3 enforces strict bounds on decompression size, causing decompression to fail early if the message exceeds allowed limits, thus preventing memory exhaustion.
-This vulnerability is tracked as CWE-409 (Improper Handling of Highly Compressed Data) and CWE-770 (Allocation of Resources Without Limits or Throttling).
-The CVSS v3.1 score is 5.9 (medium), reflecting network attack vector, high attack complexity, no privileges required, no user interaction, and impact limited to availability.
+In affected versions prior to 2.11.12 and between 2.12.0-RC.1 and 2.12.3, the server bounded the memory size of a NATS message but failed to independently limit the memory consumption of the decompression stream when constructing the message.
+This improper handling of highly compressed data (CWE-409) allows an attacker to craft a compression bomb—a small compressed payload that expands to a very large size upon decompression.
+When such a payload is sent over WebSockets, the server attempts to decompress it without sufficient bounds, leading to excessive memory allocation.
+This can exhaust system resources and cause the operating system to terminate the nats-server process, resulting in denial of service (CWE-770).
+Since compression negotiation happens before authentication, an unauthenticated attacker can exploit this vulnerability if the WebSocket port is exposed to untrusted networks.
+The fix implemented in versions 2.11.12 and 2.12.3 adds strict bounds on decompression size, causing decompression to fail early if the message exceeds acceptable limits, preventing resource exhaustion.
+This vulnerability does not affect non-WebSocket deployments or those not exposing the WebSocket port externally.
+No public exploits have been observed, but the vulnerability has a CVSS v3.1 score of 5.9, reflecting medium severity with network attack vector, high attack complexity, no privileges required, no user interaction, and impact limited to availability.

 Potential Impact